Mathesh-kumar/Car-Prediction-Using-Kernel-SVM/README.md

 # Car-Prediction-Using-Kernel-SVM
+## What's Special?
-Machine Learning model to predict whether the customer will buy a new car or not using kernel support vector machine.
+  1. Machine Learning model to predict whether the customer will buy a new car or not using kernel support vector machine.
+  2. You can learn how to implement kernel svm.